phone holder

 • Please forward suspicious e-mails to internetsecurity@viseca.ch.

-Frequently used phrases in phishing e-mails
+Phrases often used in phishing e-mails

 • Your account or your credit card has been blocked